CyberAgentGameEntertainment/NovaShader/README.md

 </p>

 ## Use Mesh GPU Instancing
-You can use the [Particle System Mesh GPU Instancing](https://docs.unity3d.com/Manual/PartSysInstancing.html)to draw particles efficiently.
+You can use the [Particle System Mesh GPU Instancing](https://docs.unity3d.com/Manual/PartSysInstancing.html) to draw particles efficiently.
-The following section describes how to enable `Mesh GPU Instancing` for materials using this shader.
+The following section describes how to use `Mesh GPU Instancing` for materials using this shader.

 #### Enable Mesh GPU Instancing
 To use `Mesh GPU Instancing`, you need to set the `Render Mode` of the `Renderer` module to Mesh.